SyedZawwarAhmed/LavaScript/README.md

 }
 ```

 <p>In this example, evaluate is a public method while fire is a private method.
-Note that private methods can only be called inside the class.</p>
+Note that private methods can only be called inside of a class.</p>

 <h3>Objects</h3>
 <p>Objects are instances of any LavaScript class.
 They can be created by using the <code>init</code> keyword followed by the name of the class, and passing the respective arguements as the parameters of the class constructor.</p>